 At a basic level, you will need to draft your initial press release and compile list of media targets who could publish your release.
 Our advice here is that initially trade press or tech/ startup publications tend to be more interested in covering the news of interesting rounds.
 Journalists often receive cold emails from founders/ startup team members looking to secure coverage, so this approach wouldn't be anything out of the ordinary.
 That said, if you feel like you would benefit from a specialist looking over your release, it's easy to find good PR consultants who will be far more cost effective than going to an agency.

-If you’re taking on anyone externally to support your launch, be sure to set KPIs (key project indicators) before any work begins so you both know what’s expected and what a successful outcome will look like.
+If you’re taking on anyone externally to support your launch (whether that's a consultant or an agency), be sure to set KPIs (key project indicators) before any work begins so you both know what’s expected and what a successful outcome will look like.

 Some great examples of creative thinking from the land of launch PR past;